 Admission is generally on a rolling basis; there are no application deadlines.
 But priority is given to UCLA students.
 Prospective residents are required to turn in the application with the $35 fee.
-Regular processing of an application will take approximately between 2 to 4 weeks (Express processing will take 5 business days).
+Regular processing of an application will take approximately between 2 to 4 weeks (Express processing will take 5 business days) after credit and reference checks have been satisfactorily completed.
 Please Do Not send more than one application.
 You only pay one application fee per application.
 All applications must be manually signed, not typed in, and sent in with proof of student status (i.e. copy of Id, admission letter, I-20 etc.).

 All contracts are for a minimum of one quarter (approximately eleven weeks), or at least one session in the summer.
 All contracts renew automatically unless you give official notice of cancellation.
 Contracts are also automatically renewed assuming you remain a member in good standing or unless the UCHA gives you official notice of cancellation.

 If you wish to leave mid-quarter you are still responsible for the entire quarter's room and board payments regardless of the actual days spent at UCHA.
 In addition, there will also be a $100.00 breach of contract fee for non-fulfillment of the contract and quarterly chore requirements (if you choose to leave early).

 If you wish to avoid this, you may find a qualified candidate to replace you.
 If the replacement is accepted by the UCHA then room and board charges will be pro-rated effective the week of the replacements official check-in.
 Please note, replacements do not inherit the seniority or priviledges of the person they are replacing.
 A replacment is only for the purposes of having room/board charges pro-rated.